+The Volcano Heights SDP ("The Plan" or "VHSDP") is a Rank 3 plan that includes both regulations (i.e. law) and policies (i.e. guidance) as instruments to implement the goals, objectives, and policies of the Rank 1 Albuquerque/Bernalillo Comprehensive Plan, and more specifically the Rank 2 West Side Strategic Plan (WSSP).

 2.1.
-Plan Authority: The Volcano Heights SDP ("The Plan" or "VHSDP") is a Rank 3 plan that includes both regulations (i.e. law) and policies (i.e. guidance) as instruments to implement the goals, objectives, and policies of the Rank 1 Albuquerque/Bernalillo Comprehensive Plan, and more specifically the Rank 2 West Side Strategic Plan (WSSP); which designates a Major Activity Center within Volcano Heights as part of the Volcano Mesa Amendment.
-The Plan supplants the application of all provisions of the City Zoning Code as it pertains to land within the Plan area prior to the Plan's adoption unless otherwise stated in this Plan:

-2.1.1.
 Rank Plans

-The City of Albuquerque uses a system of ranked plans, starting with the Rank 1 Albuquerque/ Bernalillo County Comprehensive Plan, which sets the vision, goals, and overall policies from a City-wide perspective.
+The City of Albuquerque uses a system of ranked plans, starting with the Rank 1 Albuquerque/Bernalillo County Comprehensive Plan, which sets the vision, goals, and overall policies from a City-wide perspective.
 There are also lower-ranked plans that must comply with the intent, policies, and goals of higher-ranked plans.
 Rank 2 Plans, such as the WSSP or the Arroyos Facility Plan, are exclusively policy documents that provide more detail and give more direction about large but distinct areas or facilities within Albuquerque.
 Rank 3 Plans, including Sector Development Plans (SDPs) such as this Volcano Heights SDP, take the most detailed look at smaller areas and can include both policy and regulations.

 This Rank 3 VHSDP is intended to further and comply with the policies and intents of the adopted plans in Table 2.1.
-In order to achieve the goals and unique vision embodied by this Plan, Table 2.2 summarizes the authority of this Plan in relation to other relevant plans and procedures.
-[6] Where other plans and procedures are silent, the regulations and standards of this Plan shall prevail.
+Where other plans and procedures are silent, the regulations and standards of this Plan shall prevail.

-2.1.2.
+2.2.
 Northwest Mesa Escarpment Plan (NWMEP)